Bosnian Towns At The End of the Nineteenth Century

 In point of situation, indeed, Sarajevo is the most favoured of all Balkan capitals.
 It is traversed by a small stream, called by the poetic name of the Miljacka, or “gently murmuring,” which has been dammed up so as to increase the amount of water.
 Inferior in this point alone to the Servian capital with its two splendid rivers, Sarajevo has many other advantages which Belgrade does not possess.
 The town lies picturesquely in a hollow between two hills and is commanded towards the east by a castle, from whose bastions there is an admirable view of the old wooden Turkish houses and the modern European buildings.
 Unlike Athens and Belgrade, it possesses a considerable amount of vegetation.
 No doubt the modern part of the town has greatly grown at the expense of the Oriental, but Sarajevo is still the most Oriental city of the Balkan Peninsula.
 In Belgrade and Sofia you have nothing but brand-new edifices, while in Athens there is no alternative between the venerable ruins of antiquity and the modern German town constructed under King Otho.
 But at Saraj the West and the East meet, and the Oriental houses with their courtyards and gardens have not been improved out of existence as at Sofia.
 You may take a walk through the bazaar or čaršija, and imagine yourself in a purely Eastern town, while at a few minutes’ distance the shops of the Franje Josipa Ulica transport you back to an Austrian city.
 In point of picturesqueness the Sarajevo bazaar is unrivalled in the Near East.
 It cannot perhaps be compared with the suks of Tunis or the large covered bazar at Constantinople, because it is almost entirely in the open air.
 To see it at its best one should visit it on a market-day.
 Then the country folk come in from all the neighbourhood with their wares, every one of them in costume.
 Here and there you may see a Bosniak carrying a ram on his back, and I noticed one or two of the peasants panting and sweating beneath their living load as far as the castle, while the animals looked on with most sublime complacency.
 A good many of the merchants are Spanish Jews, who wear thick fur coats, like Svengali, in summer and winter alike.
 They have picked up German remarkably well, and there is no difficulty in making purchases in that language–a fact which is all the more curious because they never showed much aptitude for the Bosnian idiom.
 Their women are easily distinguishable by their headdress, which consists of an unbecoming stiff silk cap trimmed round the edge with sequins and completely covering the hair.
 As in all Oriental bazars, each trade has a quarter devoted to its particular industry, so that all the shoe-makers are in one part and all the metal-workers in another.
 There is here far less of the bargaining which is inevitable at Constantinople, and I have known an instance where a salesman was absolutely indifferent to the sale of his goods, and declined to abate a single kreuzer of his price.
 At Sarajevo only the Bosniaks are permitted to have stalls in the bazar–a privilege which they much appreciate, and which is shared by all the confessions alike.
 Only one part of the bazar is under cover, and is almost entirely devoted to textile fabrics.

 From a picturesque point of view Sarajevo, like Belgrade and Athens, suffers from the electric tram, which traverses the Appel-Quai, along the right bank of the Miljacka, but this Western mode of locomotion has not been allowed to spoil the shady turn of the river where the Mussulman delights to drink his coffee in the garden of the Bendbaši.
 It is near this part of the river that the town is most artistic.
 On the left bank tier after tier of wooden Turkish houses peer out of the greenery, with here and there a minaret rising above the foliage.
 Here, too, the river is not embanked, but left to nature, and instead of a level promenade there are charming contrasts between the undulating shore and the rocks which here and there rise direct from the river-bed.
 Formerly Sarajevo, like all Turkish towns, possessed a large number of Mussulman cemeteries, whose gravestones stood at all angles, and whose neglected vegetation formed green oases between the houses–for as every one knows the Mussulman loves to live in close proximity to the last resting-place of his kinsman.
 This was one of the difficulties with which the Austrians had to deal when they entered the country, for these picturesque cemeteries were permanent obstacles to the expansion of the town.
 Gradually, however, this difficulty has been overcome: some have disappeared, others have been turned into gardens, but here and there one still comes across a few stones, while the hills above the town are still covered with Jewish and Mussulman graves.
 One historic monument has not been allowed to fall into decay–the Mosque of Ali Pasha, towards the entrance of the town, where the insurgents made a desperate resistance to the Army of Occupation on the memorable 19th of August, 1878, when Sarajevo fell, the second time in its history that the Bosnian capital, temporarily occupied by Prince Eugen in 1697, came into the hands of the Austrians.
-Mohammedan fanaticism now finds vent in the weekly Lose Weight Exercises of the dancing and howling dervishes, which take place in the Sinan tekkeh, or cloister.
+Mohammedan fanaticism now finds vent in the weekly s of the dancing and howling dervishes, which take place in the Sinan tekkeh, or cloister.
 When I visited this building I was first of all escorted into a café, where a number of people were sitting, playing cards and drinking coffee.
 Traversing a stableyard I reached the wooden gallery of the place in which the dervishes perform.
 I expected every moment that the gallery would fall down, as it was supported by only one pillar on either side, and creaked and groaned with every movement of the spectators.
 There was also a latticed gallery for women.
 There were fourteen dervishes in the building, arranged in three lines of one, nine, and four respectively.
 The leader in front kept bowing his head and kissing the ground, swaying his body, and every now and again uttering cries of “Allah !” and “Mohammed !”
 The others followed his example, one of them being always late in his movements.
 This performance began a little after nine, and about ten we were told that there would be no dancing, as at least thirty dervishes were required for that.
 I afterwards found that the best of the dervishes had gone to the Exhibition at Buda-Pesth, so that here, as in Constantinople, their religious ecstasies have been turned into a show, to which the visitor is expected to contribute a small offering.
+Exercise

 Of all their improvements near the capital the Austrians are proudest of the watering-place which they have created at Ilidže, about seven miles distant.
 It is true that the sulphur-baths of Ilidže were known to the Romans, who built a town there, of which considerable remains have been discovered.
 In the Middle Ages, too, here was the centre of the Government, and the baths enjoyed considerable reputation under the Turks.
 But at the time of the Occupation the arrangements were of the most primitive description, so that the history of Ilidže as a bath may be said, like all other civilized institutions in the country, to date from the present régime.
 A constant service of trains takes you out there during the season, and on Sundays and holidays le tout Sarajevo assembles at Ilidže.
 Special compartments are on this, as on all the lines, reserved for Mussulman women, and as a curious instance of Western progress I noted a special van for bicycles, which are very popular with the natives.
 Three hotels and a restaurant provide for the visitors, and it is the fashion in the season to take supper there, or to reside there altogether, and go into town every day.
 A very low scale of charges has been drawn up with a view of inducing people to come from a distance–in short, Ilidže has now most of the attractions, without the high prices, of “European” watering-places.
 The inhabitants take special interest in the three bears, natives of the Bosnian mountains, whose cage is one of the features of the grounds.
 When we first saw them two years ago, Mali, the “little one,” was much bullied by Miško, the tyrant of the three, and filled the air with his piteous howls, but this year we found him bigger and somewhat more courageous.
 Every visitor takes as a matter of course the drive of two and a half miles to the sources of the Bosna at the foot of Mount Igman.
 The natural beauties of this spring, which is clear as crystal, have been too much “improved” to my taste, and the artificial embankments, bridges, and gardens might well have been spared.
 The swimming-bath in the other stream, the Željesnica, is a great attraction, and doctors extol highly the sulphur springs of the place.
 During the race week in June it is impossible to get a room in the hotels, and the presence of Madam von Kallay there gives the place social importance.